-Nova Southeastern UniversityDepartment of Recruitment and AdmissionsMaxwell Maltz Building Room 20103301 College AvenueFt.
-Lauderdale/Davie, FL 33314
+Nova Southeastern UniversityDepartment of Recruitment and AdmissionsMaxwell Maltz Building Room 20103301 College AvenueFort Lauderdale/Davie, FL 33314

 (954) 262-7563 800-541-6682, ext.
 27563 firstname.lastname@example.org

-Below are links for graduate programs offered by the College of Arts, Humanities, and Social Sciences and the College of Psychology.
+Below are links for graduate programs offered by the College of Psychology.

-Each program specifies the number of possible credits that can be transferred; please refer to your specific program for the maximum allowed.
-Evaluations will be performed once students are accepted into a program.
+Each program determines the number of possible credits that can be transferred, therefore please refer to your specific program for the maximum number of credits allowed.
+Evaluations will be performed once students are admitted into a program.

 When requesting an evaluation for transferring credits from a regionally accredited college or university, you must submit a syllabus for each course, each professor’s educational information, and if a doctoral class, a letter from the Chair of the program classifying the courses as doctorate level.